 The purpose of this policy is to explain to you what personal information we collect and how we and our associated companies may use it.
-The way in which information about you is held and used is also described in section D of our General Terms.
+Companies are associated with us if they are our subsidiaries or we are both subsidiaries of the same corporate entity.

 How we obtain and store your information

 We obtain your information through applications, emails, letters, telephone calls, SMS messages, cookies and conversations when registering for our services and during the course of our relationship (including information gained when you use our learning tools, demo accounts and trading simulators).

 We may monitor or record phone calls with you and monitor (and maintain a record of) all emails and electronic communications sent by or to us.